vegaprotocol/documentation/docs/node-operators/how-to/network-upgrade-from-ops-perspective.md

 **NOTE**: You are responsible for deciding what parameters you want to use. `vega init` generates a config with default values.
 Values in your config may be changed intentionally.
 Review and prepare your config carefully.

-### 11. Update tendermint config
+### 13. Update tendermint config

+**NOTE**: This step may be time consuming, as there is no automation and it needs to be done by hands.

 The procedure is very similar to updating the vega config.
+I recommend to read [the official documentation how to run tendermint in production](https://docs.tendermint.com/v0.33/tendermint-core/running-in-production.html)

 1. Generate tendermint node in a temporary location: `<VEGA-BIN> tm init --home /tmp/tendermint-home`
 2. Compare the original tendermint config with the generated one: `diff /tmp/tendermint-home/config/config.toml <TENDERMINT-HOME>/config/config.toml`